data-gymnasia/courses/content/epidemic-modeling/content.md

 > id: containment-vs-mitigation
 ### Containment vs Mitigation

 The SIR model may be made more realistic in a wide variety of ways.
-One of the most glaring omissions is the lack of *geography* in the model: in the real world, the virus spreads by the kind of physical contact which is much more likely between people who live close to one another.
+One of the most glaring omissions is the lack of [[*geography*|*transportation*|*RNA*]] in the model: in the real world, the virus spreads by the kind of physical contact which is much more likely between people who live close to one another.
 Let's see what happens when we incorporate spatial relationships into the model.

 Let's arrange our individuals into a square grid, and we'll let each person transmit to its four neighbors: